List of Totally Spies! characters: Sam

-Alex Casoy
+Alex

-Alexandra (voiced by Céline Mauge in the original French dub, Katie Leigh (seasons 1–2); Katie Griffin (seasons 3–6) and Lori Felipe-Barkin (season 7–present) in the English dub) has short black hair, light brown eyes, and dark skin; she dons a yellow catsuit on missions.
+Alexandra Casoy (voiced by Céline Mauge in the original French dub, Katie Leigh (seasons 1–2); Katie Griffin (seasons 3–6) and Lori Felipe-Barkin (season 7–present) in the English dub) has short black hair, light brown eyes, and dark skin; she dons a yellow catsuit on missions.
 She is described in the Télétoon profile as the best friend character, affectionate and not afraid to show her feelings.
 She enjoys sports and athletics but also shares her friends' fashion interests.
 She is the most naive and absent-minded of the three, sometimes interpreting figures of speech literally, often thinking it was actually going dark just because something is blocking her sight, or picking up and eating foodstuff at crime scenes that is potentially harmful.
 In the episode "Do You Believe In Magic", it is revealed Alex is the youngest of the three girls (and Sam the oldest).
 Her driving ability becomes a running gag in some episodes, despite the fact that she keeps getting to take the wheel and proves to be capable of improvising dangerous car stunts.
 She is sensitive and sometimes gets down on herself.
 Starting with season 3, Alex reveals interests in Taekwondo, skateboarding, soccer and video games.
 Alex appears to be racially mixed at first, having a dark-skinned mom and a white dad in the season 4 episode "Alex Gets Schooled"; however, her father later appears with a completely different physical appearance, notably with dark skin in the season 6 episode "Evil Ice Skater".
+One of the producers later confirmed Alex was of mixed Asian and Latin American descent.
 In Totally Spies!
 The Movie, which takes place when the girls first transfer to Beverly Hills High, she adopts a piglet whom she names Oinky, who does not appear in seasons 1 through 5 but recurs in season 6 when the girls have already gone to college.
 Although Alex says she is allergic to cats in season 1 episode "Wild Style", in "Evil Mascot", she handles Sigmund Smith's neglected kitten without any allergic reaction, and she later works in a university cat lab in season 6 episode "Nine Lives" without problems.
-Like Sam and Clover, her last name has never been revealed but in "Evil Ice Skater," Jerry refers to her father as "Dr. Ramirez" but it's unknown if that's Alex's last name or not.
+Like Sam and Clover, her last name has never been revealed but in "Evil Ice Skater," Jerry refers to her father as "Dr. Casoy" but it's unknown if that's Alex's last name or not.

 In voicing Alex, Griffin used a higher vocal register than usual.
 She was worried about nodules developing and about being recast when the series returned for season 6 following a hiatus, but was happy when she could return.
 She found the part to be really fun, easy to play, and liked that Alex was so lovely to animals.